 The Level 1 pages of this chapter discuss the generic atmospheric correction problem.
 The ﬁrst page formulates the atmospheric correction problem in terms of the various contributions to the top-of-the-atmosphere (TOA) radiance measured by a satellite-borne sensor.
 Those contributions come from solar radiance scattered by atmospheric molecules and aerosols, Sun and sky radiance reﬂected by the sea surface (either by the water surface itself or by foam from whitecaps), and ﬁnally from water-leaving radiance.
 The following page uses numerical simulations from a coupled ocean-atmosphere radiative transfer model to illustrate the nature and magnitude of these contributions.
 The details of how normalized water-leaving radiances and normalized reﬂectances are deﬁned and how they should be interpreted are then given.
 Pages on vicarious calibration and the computation of diﬀuse transmittances close out the Level 1 material.

-The Level 2 pages describe one by one the speciﬁc algorithms currently used by the NASA Ocean Biology Processing Group to eﬀect the various steps of the atmospheric correction process, namely the corrections for absorption and scattering by gases and aerosols, Sun and sky reﬂectance by the sea surface, whitecap reﬂectance, and ﬁnally corrections for sensor out-of-band response and polarization eﬀects.
-The end result is an estimate of the ”exact normalized water-leaving radiance,” or its equivalent reﬂectance, which carries information about the water-column itself.
+The Level 2 pages describe one by one the speciﬁc algorithms used by the NASA Ocean Biology Processing Group (as of 2016) to eﬀect the various steps of the atmospheric correction process, namely the corrections for absorption and scattering by gases and aerosols, Sun and sky reﬂectance by the sea surface, whitecap reﬂectance, and ﬁnally corrections for sensor out-of-band response and polarization eﬀects.
+The end result is an estimate of the “exact normalized water-leaving radiance,” or its equivalent reﬂectance, which carries information about the water-column itself.

 Once obtained, the normalized reﬂectance is the input to algorithms for retrieval of various quantities of scientiﬁc interest.
-These ocean-color products include—among others—the Chlorophyll a concentration, the water-column diﬀuse attenuation for downwelling plane irradiance at 490 nm (Kd490, which is a proxy for water transparency), water-column absorption and backscatter coeﬃcients, and particulate organic and inorganic Carbon.
+These ocean-color products include—among others—the Chlorophyll-a concentration, the water-column diﬀuse attenuation for downwelling plane irradiance at 490 nm (Kd490, which is a proxy for water transparency), water-column absorption and backscatter coeﬃcients, and particulate organic and inorganic Carbon.
 The algorithms for retrieval of speciﬁc products, given the normalized reﬂectance, are given in a series of reports found at NASA Algorithms.
 Those retrieval algorithms are not discussed here.

 There are many other sources with additional information about atmospheric correction.
 The NASA ocean color web site contains a wealth of information about how NASA collects, processes, calibrates, validates, archives and distributes ocean color data from a variety of satellite sensors.
 That web site has many pages with links to various technical memos and other information about ocean color, and many of the data ﬁles underlying the atmospheric correction process can be downloaded there.